Mur1thi/Nijenge/README.md

 # Nijenge
 #### Video Demo:  https://youtu.be/prTN5PxmBTs
 #### Description:
-Toa is a web application to allow users to create crowdfunding campaigns and track donations.
+Nijenge is a web application to allow users to create crowdfunding campaigns and track donations.

 ## Features